What Can I Do With a Major In Natural Resources, Recreation, & Tourism?

 The Natural Resource Recreation and Tourism major prepares students to work in environmental settings (of natural, cultural, and/or historical significance) that provide natural resource recreation and/or tourism opportunities.
 The curriculum provides a solid understanding of the environmental, economic, political, and social factors influencing recreation development and management.
 Employment opportunities for graduating students include tourism development, protected area management, environmental education (with schools), environmental interpretation (with agencies), park management, and recreation/tourism planning.
 Potential employers include local/county, state, and national parks/forests, public, private and not-for-profit nature centers, adventure and wilderness programs, environmental education centers, wildlife sanctuaries and preserves, and nature-based tourism and outdoor recreation organizations (public and private).

-Job Titles of UGA Natural Resources, Recreation, & Tourism Majors*
+Class of 2019 Career Outcomes for Natural Resources, Recreation, & Tourism*

 ** Includes Self-Employed